MangoFizz/balltze/docs/plugins/introduction.md

 load.
 This may be called when the game is closed or when the plugin is reloaded manually.

 !!! info
-    Unload function It can be omitted if the plugin does not require any cleanup or if is not meant to be reloaded.
+    The unload function can be omitted if the plugin does not require any cleanup or if is not meant to be reloaded.